A Timeline of Local History

 No permanent buildings in the township yet.

-First Steam train arrived.
+The first Steam train arrived.

-Railway barracks built.
+Railway barracks were built.

 First public telephone.